MANSA: Learning Fast and Slow in Multi-Agent Systems: Related Work

 Actor-critic methods such as COMA \citep{foerster2018counterfactual} and MADDPG \citep{lowe2017multi} are popular methods within MARL.
 These methods involve a centralised critic but nonetheless do not impose restrictions to represent the joint-action value function.
-Nevertheless, these methods are outperformed by value-based methods such as QMIX on standard MARL benchmarks e.g. StarCraft Multi-Agent Challenge (SMAC) \citep{peng2020facmac}.
-MAPPO \citep{yu2021surprising} which is a leading actor-critic method with a centralised value function, extends a popular single-agent RL method, Proximal Policy Optimization \citep{schulman2017proximal} to MARL.
-Nevertheless, in some tasks, MAPPO has been shown to be outperformed by IL, specifically, PPO \cite{schulman2017proximal} with the latter only needing modest hyperparameter tuning \cite{de2020independent}.
+Nevertheless, these methods are outperformed by value-based methods such as QMIX \cite{rashid2018qmix} and SHAQ \cite{wang2022shaq} on standard MARL benchmarks e.g. StarCraft Multi-Agent Challenge (SMAC) \citep{peng2021facmac}.
+MAPPO \citep{yu2022surprising} which is a leading actor-critic method with a centralised value function, extends a popular single-agent RL method, PPO \citep{schulman2017proximal} to MARL.
+Nevertheless, in some tasks, MAPPO has been shown to be outperformed by IL, specifically, PPO \cite{schulman2017proximal} with only modest hyperparameter tuning \cite{de2020independent}.
 Consequently, in this paper, we realise our framework within value-based methods.
-Nevertheless, MANSA's plug \& play facility means that actor-critic methods can be accommodated naturally in extensions.
+Nevertheless, MANSA's plug \& play facility supports the extension to actor-critic methods.

 Several papers have explored the issue of exploiting localility of the agents' interactions in different ways.
 Early works such as \citep{kok2004sparse} tackle the problem in learning in systems with sparse subregions.
 Such works make stringent assumptions that require the global coordination requirements of the system to be known beforehand.
 Moreover, other works centered on detecting where in the state space global or extra information is required to obtain a good policy.
 These works take the approach of detecting the influence of other agents on the reward signal.
 This approach is highly limited in our setting where the reward signal is allowed to be both a priori unknown and noisy.